scala/docs.scala-lang/_overviews/scala3-book/functional-programming.md

 In most scenarios it doesn’t matter if `double` is a function or a method; Scala lets you treat them the same way.
 Behind the scenes, the Scala technology that lets you treat methods just like functions is known as [Eta Expansion](TODO:LINK).

 This ability to seamlessly pass functions around as variables is a distinguishing feature of functional programming languages like Scala.
-And as you’ve seen in the `map` and `filter` examples throughout this Overview, the ability to pass functions into other functions helps you create code that is concise and still readable — *expressive*.
+And as you’ve seen in the `map` and `filter` examples throughout this book, the ability to pass functions into other functions helps you create code that is concise and still readable — *expressive*.

 If you’re not comfortable with the process of passing functions as parameters into other functions, here are a few more examples you can experiment with: